mixmastamyk/out/readme.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Colors are ready to go in interactive mode,
-  and turn off automatically when redirected.
+  and turn off automatically when output is redirected.

-- Unicode symbols for "icons" are used throughout for increased readability and
+- Unicode symbols are used throughout as "icons" for increased readability and
   conciseness.

   They are/should be padded to two characters due to some glyphs being wide.